vpsfreecz/vpsadminos/docs/user-guide/resources.md

 # Resource management
 A container's CPU and memory usage, IO throttling, network priorities and access to devices are managed using CGroups.
-Number of processes or open files can be set using process resource limits, see man setrlimit(2).
+Number of processes or open files can be set using process resource limits, as described in man setrlimit(2).

 ## CGroup based limits
 *osctld* has a concept of groups, where each group represents a CGroup in all